Pad Prik King Recipe (Thai Red Curry Stir-Fry)

 • 2 tablespoons light soy sauce

-• 10 yardlong beans cut into bite-sized pieces.
+• 10 yardlong beans, sliced into bite-sized pieces.

-• 5 Thai eggplants optional, cut into 2 or 4 pieces
+• 5 Thai eggplants, optional, halved or quartered

-• 4 tablespoons water optional, for a saucy dish
+• 3 tablespoons water, optional, if you prefer a saucy dish

 Instructions

-• Place a large wok or skillet on the stove over medium heat.
-Preheat oil and follow up with the red curry paste.
-Sauté the curry paste for about 20–30 seconds until fragrant.
+• Fry the curry paste.
+Heat the oil in a large wok or skillet over medium heat.
+Add the red curry paste and sauté for about 20–30 seconds, breaking it up with your spatula until it’s fragrant.

 Notes